Bitwit Logo Contest

 Deadline for Entries

-Design concepts are ideas that we like, but need additional work or revisions to make them suitable for screen printing.
-Design concepts can include, but are not limited to, drawings, raster art, funny text, or vector art that we feel needs to be revised.
+Logo concepts are ideas that we like, but need additional work or revisions to make them suitable for final use.
+Logo concepts can include, but are not limited to, drawings, raster art, or vector art that we feel needs to be revised.

-Complete, ready to print designs are fairly self explanatory.
+Complete, ready to use logos are fairly self explanatory.
 Vector artwork is preferable.
 High resolution raster art is good, but vector is better.
-Prize money for complete designs will be awarded if the art is professional looking, creative, original, and requires minimal work to make it print ready.
+Prize money for complete designs will be awarded if the art is professional looking, creative, original, and requires very minimal or no work to make it print ready.

-General - Vector art is best for screen printing.
+General - Vector art is best.
 Adobe Illustrator files are ideal.
 Other file extensions that work are eps, svg, and some pdf.
 Vector files should contain no more than 6 colors, preferably 4 colors or less.
 Photoshop files and other raster files need to be high resolution, 300 dpi is acceptable, 600 dpi is ideal.
 Scanned drawings should be 600 dpi.
 If your design has more than 6 colors and/or lots of gradient shading, a tif file with a transparent background is best.
-Acceptable raster file formats are psd, tif, and jpg.
+Acceptable raster file formats are psd, tif, png, and jpg.

 Hand Drawings - Hand drawings must be easily scanned so they can be converted to vector.
 Scan at 600 dpi, please.
 Drawings should be black on white or other bold contrasting colors.
 Pencil drawings and sketchy drawings do not work well.